7 Best Sticky Note Apps for Mac in 2026 (Tested)

 | Native (no Electron) | Yes | Yes | Yes | Yes | Yes | Yes | Yes |

-Pricing breakdown: what you'll pay over 2 years
+Pricing breakdown: what you will pay over 2 years

 | App | Year 1 | Year 2 | Total (2yr) |